 Mark Holscher is a nationally-recognized trial attorney.
-He is consistently recognized by Chambers USA, Best Lawyers in America, and the International Who's Who of Business Crime Lawyers.
+He is consistently recognized by Chambers USA, U.S. News and World Report, Best Lawyers®, and the International Who's Who of Business Crime Lawyers.
 Since 2008, Mark has been selected every year as one of the “Top 100 Lawyers” in California by the Daily Journal.
 He has also been selected as one of Hollywood’s “Top 100 Power Lawyers.”
 His work has been profiled in The Wall Street Journal, Bloomberg, Los Angeles Times, the National Law Journal and The American Lawyer.

 Mark’s background as a former Assistant United States Attorney coupled with his successful civil trial record has established him as a leading lawyer for companies and individuals facing significant litigation.
 Chambers USA ranks Mark as a “Tier One” Criminal Defense lawyer, remarking that opposing counsel have described him as “bright and extremely talented” and an “extraordinary trial lawyer.”
 In the last four years, Mark has obtained plaintiffs verdicts and settlements of over $750 million, with multiple nine figure recoveries.
 Mark has also successfully defended clients against claims in excess of a billion dollars.